The Waving Flag: On Tour

 Introduction

 Every once in a while I check the UK Art de la Guerre (ADLG) ranking provided by the British Historical Games Society (BHGS).
 Not least because I find them statistically quite intriguing if somewhat strange.
 This week I decided to dig a little deeper and do more than just note my latest ranking.
+I have written about rankings before in 2023 (see the postscript).

 How the rankings work